ErpNetDocs/tech/modules/crm/clientcenter/user-management/index.md

 ## Add user

-Admins and Owners can add any user from within their organization into the Client Center.
+Admins and Owners can add any already registered external and internal user from within their organization into the Client Center.

 1. To begin, click **Add User**.

    ![pictures](pictures/user_management_adduser.png)

-2. This will trigger a window where you need to provide the user's registered email address.
+2. This will trigger a window where you need to provide the user's email address.

    ![pictures](pictures/user_add.png)